MHageH/c_uart_interface/README.md

 Sensor_bridge)
 - Add support for other boards
 - Add activation on request for STM32F4 board
-- Move all the execution sequences to seperate files
-- Concatenate all the repetitive commands into functions

 # Requirements
 - STM32F4-discovery (or others might be possible with code modification)